ultralytics/ultralytics/docs/datasets/detect/index.md

   79: toothbrush
 ```

 Labels for this format should be exported to YOLO format with one `*.txt` file per image.
 If there are no objects in an image, no `*.txt` file is required.
 The `*.txt` file should be formatted with one row per object in `class x_center y_center width height` format.
-Box coordinates must be in **normalized xywh** format (from 0 - 1).
+Box coordinates must be in **normalized xywh** format (from 0 to 1).
 If your boxes are in pixels, you should divide `x_center` and `width` by image width, and `y_center` and `height` by image height.
 Class numbers should be zero-indexed (start with 0).

 <p align="center"><img width="750" src="https://user-images.githubusercontent.com/26833433/91506361-c7965000-e886-11ea-8291-c72b98c25eec.jpg"></p>